joelacus/deluge-web-dark-theme/README.md

 ```
 nano ~/.config/deluge/web.conf
 ```
-  If the web.conf file is not there, it might be here instead:
+&nbsp;&nbsp;&nbsp;If the web.conf file is not there, it might be here instead:
 ```
 sudo nano /var/lib/deluge/.config/deluge/web.conf
 ```

-  If a file called `web.conf~` exists, delete it.
+&nbsp;&nbsp;&nbsp;If a file called `web.conf~` exists, delete it.
 This will overwrite web.conf when deluge-web is restarted.

 5) Edit `index.html`
 ```
 sudo nano /usr/lib/python3/dist-packages/deluge/ui/web/index.html
 ```
-  and add the following meta tag on the empty line 19 in the header:
+&nbsp;&nbsp;&nbsp;and add the following meta tag on the empty line 19 in the header:
 ```
 <meta name="viewport" content="width=device-width, initial-scale=1, minimum-scale=1, maximum-scale=1">
 ```
- This prevents scaling issues on mobile devices.
+&nbsp;&nbsp;&nbsp;This prevents scaling issues on mobile devices.

 6) Restart deluge-web